autowarefoundation/autoware-documentation/docs/contributing/pull-request-guidelines/index.md

 This is due to GitHub's non-intuitive behavior when there is only one commit.
 GitHub uses the commit title for the squashed commit message, instead of the pull request title.

-Refer to [amannn/action-semantic-pull-request](https://github.com/amannn/action-semantic-pull-request) for more detailed behaviors of this workflow.
+For more detailed behaviors of this workflow, refer to [amannn/action-semantic-pull-request](https://github.com/amannn/action-semantic-pull-request).

-See our [commit guidelines](commit-guidelines.md) for the detailed rules.
+For the detailed rules, see the [commit guidelines](commit-guidelines.md).

 ### pre-commit